MattChaps/reinforcement-learning/Project Plan/project-plan.md

 # Project Plan

-## Anticipated outcome
+## Research question

-A reinforcement learning agent that plays Backgammon successfully.
+How well do Q-Learning and Policy Optimisation algorithms perform in model-free reinforcement learning?

 ## Description

 Much work has been done in the study of machine learning for game playing.
-This project aims to explore traditional implementations of reinforcement learning agents that play Backgammon successfully; implement at least one reinforcement learning algorithm to learn to play Backgammon; and compare any implemented algorithms.
+This project aims to explore model-free reinforcement learning algorithms; implement at least one reinforcement learning algorithm to perform successfully in an environment; and compare any implemented algorithms.

 ## Preliminary preparation

-- Understanding of a library for machine learning (such as TensorFlow or PyTorch).
+- Understanding of PyTorch.
-- Familiarity with the game Backgammon.
+- Familiarity with OpenAI Gym.
-- Understanding of traditional reinforcement learning algorithms (such as temporal difference learning).
+- Understanding of the theory behind Q-Learning algorithms.
-- Understanding of modern reinforcement learning algorithms (such as Q-learning and deep reinforcement learning).
+- Understanding of the theory behind Policy Optimisation algorithms.

 ## Objectives

 ### Must have

-- Develop a reinforcement learning algorithm to learn to play Backgammon successfully.
+- Develop a Deep Q-Learning algorithm (DQN) to perform successfully in an OpenAI Gym environment.

 ### Should have

-- Develop at least another reinforcement learning algorithm, and compare the approaches.
-The learning algorithms could be:
+- Develop another deep reinforcement learning algorithm, Vanilla Policy Gradient (VPG), and compare the approaches.
-  - Q-learning, or
-  - deep reinforcement learning.

 ### Could have

-- Implement an interface for a user to play against the trained agents.
+- Implement a third deep reinforcement learning algorithm, Deep Deterministic Policy Gradient (DDPG), to study the combination of Q-Learning and Policy Optimisation algorithms.

 ## Plan